Shouraya/Hotel-Simplified/CONTRIBUTING.md

-# Welcome to contributions of the Hotel Website #
+# Welcome to contributions of the Hotel Simplified #
 We follow a systematic git workflow: <br/>

 * Clone this repository on your local machine by typing the following command in terminal.